Funding / Fundraising

 The Annie E. Casey Foundation – a private charitable organization, dedicated to helping build better futures for disadvantaged children in the United States.
 The primary mission is to foster public policies, human-service reforms, and community supports that more effectively meet the needs of today's vulnerable children and families.
 In pursuit of this goal, the Foundation makes grants that help states, cities and neighborhoods fashion more innovative, cost-effective responses to these needs, Baltimore, MD.
-See fact sheet with a brief overview of the Foundation's work.
+Read fact sheet with an overview of the Foundation's work.

 The Allstate Foundation – committed to targeting long-term resources to ending domestic violence and providing a comprehensive network of services for domestic violence survivors and advocates, including: direct services (financial empowerment curriculum), thought leadership (national conferences and other events) and public awareness, Northbrook, IL.

 Avon Foundation for Women – the Foundation is committed to helping educate and empower women and bringing an end to domestic violence.
 As a significant leader in women's empowerment and health, we are proud to expand our support for the domestic violence cause with the new program Speak Out Against Domestic Violence, New York, NY.

 Chicago Foundation for Women – believes that all women and girls should have the opportunity to achieve their potential and live in safe, just and healthy communities.
 The Foundation influences women's and girls' human rights through grantmaking, advocacy, leadership development and public and grantee education, Chicago, IL.